Dica-Developer/stmp/README.md

 * a - add album or song to queue
 * p - play/pause
 * -/= volume down/volume up
-* r - add 10 random song to the queue
+* r - add 20 random songs to the queue